+Abstract

-Abstract.
-In this paper, we introduce a particularly nice family of locally CAT(-1) spaces, which we call hyperbolic P-manifolds.
+In this paper, we introduce a particularly nice family of CAT(-1) spaces, which we call hyperbolic P-manifolds.
 For $X^3$ a simple, thick hyperbolic P-manifold of dimension 3, we show that certain subsets of the boundary at infinity of the universal cover of $X^3$ are characterized topologically.
 Straightforward consequences include a version of Mostow rigidity, as well as quasi-isometry rigidity for these spaces.

-1. Introduction
+1 Introduction.

-In this paper, we prove various rigidity results for certain three-dimensional hyperbolic P-manifolds.
+In this paper, we prove various rigidity results for certain 3-dimensional hyperbolic P-manifolds.
 These spaces form a family of stratified metric spaces built up from hyperbolic manifolds with boundary (a precise definition is given below).
 The main technical tool is an analysis of the boundary at infinity of the spaces we are interested in.
 We introduce the notion of a branching point in an arbitrary topological space, and show how branching points in the boundary at infinity can be used to determine both the various strata and how they are pieced together.
-The argument for this relies on a result which might be of independant interest: a version of the Jordan separation theorem that applies to maps $S^1 \to S^2$ which are not necessarily injective.
 In this section, we introduce the objects we are interested in, provide some basic definitions, and state the theorems we obtain.
-The proof of the main theorem will be given in Section 2.
-The various applications will be discussed in Section 3.
-We will close the paper with a few concluding remarks and open questions in Section 4.
+The proof of the main theorem will be given in section 2.
+The various applications will be discussed in section 3.
+We will close the paper with a few concluding remarks in section 4.